Backup and restore on AWS

 Customization of endpoints.json

-To add the Amazon S3 Compatible Storage Endpoint keeping all the AWS existing endpoints, we recommend to edit the endpoints.json file and add a partition to the out of the box AWS partitions.
+To add the Amazon S3 Compatible Storage Endpoint keeping all the AWS existing endpoints, we recommend to edit the endpoints.json file and add a partition to the out-of-the-box AWS partitions.

 To remove all the existing AWS endpoints and just have the Amazon S3 Compatible Storage Endpoint, we recommend to edit the endpoints.json file, delete all the existing AWS partitions and add a partition with the Amazon S3 Compatible Storage Endpoint.